mikolajp/roboraport/README.md

 roboraport
 ==========

-Roboraport is a collection of python programs automating creation of weekly physics laboratory raports.
+Roboraport is a collection of python programs automating creation of weekly physics laboratory reports.

 !!!
 WARNING for students of Faculty of Physics University of Warsaw !!!